 Bodoland also shares its border with Bhutan, so you can do a day trip to Bhutan too (from Gelephu).
 The tribal Bodo people are some of the most welcoming and heart-warming people you can find in India.
 From natural vistas to local food, everything about Bodoland is worth exploring.
 There is enough to see and do around, and I can keep going.

 So, in order to keep the praises under control, I am leaving you with a link to a detailed travel guide that I’ve written earlier: Bodoland Assam.
-And speaking of tips on how to plan a trip to this top travel destination in India called Bodoland, here are some Bodoland Travel Tips:
+And speaking of tips on how to plan a trip to this top destination among my new favorite places to visit in India called Bodoland, here are some Bodoland Travel Tips:

 - To travel to Bodoland, you will first need to come to Guwahati, unless you’re self-driving of course.
 You can fly to Guwahati or can take a train.